DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 medication, or service.

-(q) “MOA” means the Michigan Optometric Association.
+(p) “MOA” means the Michigan Optometric Association.

-(r) “NBEO” means the National Board of Examiners in Optometry.
+(q) “NBEO” means the National Board of Examiners in Optometry.

-provider in the optometrist’s practice group within the preceding 3 years and 1 day.
+a provider in the optometrist’s practice group within the preceding 3 years and 1 day.

-(t) “TMOD” means Treatment and Management of Ocular Disease.
+(t) “TMOD” means treatment and management of ocular disease.

 (2) A term defined in the code has the same meaning when used in these rules.

-History: 2016 AACS; 2019 AACS; 2023 MR 10, Eff.
-May 19, 2023.
+History: 2016 AACS; 2019 AACS; 2023 AACS.; 2025 MR 11, Eff.
+May 9, 2025.

 R 338.302 Rescinded.

-History: 2019 AACS; 2023 MR 10, Eff.
-May 19, 2023.
+History: 2019 AACS; 2023 AACS.

 R 338.303 Training standards for identifying victims of human trafficking;